-Employees are expected to perform the specific duties set forth in their job descriptions as well as any other duties assigned by their Department Director or supervisor.
+1. Employees are expected to perform the specific duties set forth in their job descriptions as well as any other duties assigned by their Department Director or supervisor.
 All employees shall be required to perform any and all temporarily assigned duties of which they are capable regardless of their usual or customary duties or job assignments.

-B. TEMPORARY TRANSFERS AND ASSIGNMENTS
+B. INTERIM TRANSFERS AND ASSIGNMENTS

-- 1) A temporary transfer may be used: - a.
+- Department Director and/or designee shall inform the Human Resources Director of special circumstances that may result in an employee being assigned additional duties and/or responsibilities.
+Those circumstances would be reviewed by Human Resources Director and presented to the County Administrator for approval. - 2) An interim transfer may be used: - a.
 To fill a vacancy caused by an employee's absence due to sick leave or other approved leave of absence: - b.
-To provide vacation relief scheduling; - c.
-To fill an opening pending permanent appointment; - d.
-To meet an emergency situation; - e.
-To replace an employee who is temporarily incapacitated from performing regular duties; or - f.
-For any other reason, consistent with law. - 2) A temporary transfer shall not exceed thirty (30) working days unless the employee agrees to a longer period. - 3) A classified employee temporarily assigned to substitute in a different job classification with a lower rate of pay shall receive the regular rate of pay of his normal assignment. - 4) A classified employee temporarily assigned to a position with a higher rate of pay shall receive the regular rate of pay corresponding to the temporary assignment.
+To fill an opening pending permanent appointment; - c.
+To meet an emergency situation; - d.
+To replace an employee who is temporarily incapacitated from performing regular duties; or - e.
+For any other reason, consistent with law. - 3) An interim transfer shall not exceed more than one hundred and fifty 150 working days unless the Human Resources Director has conducted a review and submitted to County Administrator for approval of extension and the employee agrees to a longer period. - 4) A classified employee temporarily assigned to substitute in a different job classification with a lower rate of pay shall receive the regular rate of pay of their normal assignment. - 5) A classified employee temporarily assigned to a position with a higher rate of pay may receive an increased rate of pay corresponding to the temporary assignment along with the approval of Board of Commissioners/County Administrator. - 6) An employee shall be eligible for an interim transfer only if they have successfully completed the probationary period of their current position. - 7) The County Administrator can request a review, extension, or revoke the interim assignment for any reason, consistent with law.

-C. PERMANENT TRANSFERS
+C. TRANSFERS